 This definition is inclusive of a wide range of pet policies, and it must thus be noted that the generalizability of findings related to pet-friendly workplaces may alter depending on the precise protocols and programming of any given business.
 Still, the benefits associated with having a pet-friendly workplace are impressive, influencing the enterprise both from the individual employee level and at a larger scale, impacting organizational culture and subsequent staff member morale.

 Many studies have been conducted to determine the impact that pets have on employees who interact with them in the office setting.
 The outcome variables that are represented in this body of research are diverse and include measures as specific as perceived stress level and going up to broader evaluations of overall physical and mental health.

-As demonstrated in the graphic above, there are numerous benefits associated with bringing pets into the workplace.
 Not only are puppies combating stress and anxiety, but pets have also been found to promote positive, feel-good variables including excitement, self-expression, productivity and engagement.
-According to an employee who recounted her experience shortly after the conclusion of a company-sponsored puppy therapy visit:
+According to an employee who recounted her experience shortly after the conclusion of a company-sponsored puppy experience visit:

 “I literally rearranged my travel schedule so that wouldn’t miss the day when the puppies come to the office.
 We always joke that these are the days that our quarterly reports should be due, because nobody is going to call out and risk missing the time with the puppies.”

 It may seem as though these benefits should only be expected for employees who love pets enough to be pet owners themselves.
 False!
 In the previously mentioned study that surveyed over 2,000 respondents, the benefits associated with having pets in the office were reported even among non-pet-owning staff!

 Some of the most pertinent findings of that investigation include the following: